veramispotato/Purple-Potatoes/Unity Team Protocol for Communication & Work.md

 ### Mediums of Communication:<br/>
 - Unity private Discord server is the primary text-based communication medium for real-time collaborative work.
 Each and every channel has specific purposes:<br/>
     1.  *#Important-notice* is exclusively for announcing important/time-sensitive work or emergencies.
-Do not mute channel.
+Do not mute this channel.
 Everyone should read notices as soon as possible.
 After work or emergency is resolved, an Emoji Reaction should be used on the notice. **Not for work chat or chit-chat.**
     2. *#Important-work* is exclusively for messages related to work on important tasks or emergencies. **Not for chit-chat, only important work.**
-    3. *#General* is for chit-chat and inter-team not-so important/time-sensitive work.
+    3. *#General* is for chit-chat and less important/time-sensitive inter-team work.
 Use your own team channel for work that would not benefit from inter-team coordination.
     4. *#Development* is for development work.
     5. *#Marketing* is for marketing work.
     6. *#Support* is for support work.
-    7. *#Updates* is for daily one-sentence update and weekly essay or linked document updates from each team/task leader.
+    7. *#Updates* is for daily one-sentence updates and weekly essay or linked document updates from each team/task leader.
     8. Additional channels may be created as needed for new tasks or teams that would not benefit from sharing communication with existing channels.
-    9. In Unity’s public Discord server, the private #Mentors channel is for working with certain contributors from the community.<br/>
+    9. In Unityâ€™s public Discord server, the private #Mentors channel is for working with certain contributors from the community.<br/>

 - Trello is used to update teams on the status of tasks.
 Trello is comprised of a board (i.e. Unity Marketing), lists (i.e. In Progress), cards (i.e. Graphics Task #1), and tags (i.e. #High priority).
 Use the filter feature to search for relevant tags.<br/>